 Weâ€™ve all heard patients say it, â€śAm I paying for your new car or vacation home?â€ť Or â€śDentists are just after your wallet.â€ť

 So naturally, this is where you tend to lose your pluck.
 When the price tag is high, you start get a little nervous asking the patient to commit to the whole thing, start considering compromised treatment options, or just send them on to the financial coordinator and let them tell the patient how much it will cost.

 Well, I think you should first ask yourself, what is your real motivation?

-Now as far as issues relating to your fees, Dr. Greg Winteregg gives some good advice in this video:
+Now as far as issues relating to your fees, our COO, Jeff Blumberg, gives some good advice in this video: